dannidanniwu/dannidanniwu.github.io/_posts/2026-08-27-propensity-scores.md

 Older patients are more likely to receive the treatment; younger patients mostly end up in the control group.
 But younger patients recover better than older ones no matter what you give them.
 So even if the treatment genuinely helps, a naive comparison of outcomes between the treated and the untreated can make the treatment look *worse* than doing nothing.
 Age is doing the work, not the drug.

 That is confounding, and it is the problem propensity scores were built to attack.
-What follows is what a propensity score is, the assumptions that make it work, the single most common way people misuse it, and the two main ways to actually use one.
+What follows is what a propensity score is, the assumptions that make it work, a common way people misuse it, and the two main ways to actually use one.

 ## The counterfactual setup